 In this post, we are going to show you how to export Slack data with the help of Backupery for Slack application.

 As you might already know Backupery for Slack makes regular and scheduled backup of Slack data to the destinations of your choice.
-The application works on Windows and Mac.
 The complete feature list you can find here, so in this post we are going to focus on how to use the application.

 There are two editions of Backupery for Slack application: Personal and Workspace.

 - Backupery for Slack Personal backs up only the data which the user who uses the app is related to.
 For example, if the user is not related to a private conversation, then the conversation is not exported.

 - Backupery for Slack Workspace is supposed to backup any data which is available in a workspace.
 So it’s not important who installs the application (although this user must have permissions to install the app).
 Even if this user does not have access to some particular conversation, it’s still possible to export the conversation.

 So you should first decide which app edition you need.
 The general rule is that if you need to export conversations which you are related to – then you should go with the Personal edition, but if you need any data available across a whole Slack workspace then you should use the Workspace edition.
 If you decided to go with Backupery for Slack Personal, then continue reading, if you decided to go with Backupery for Slack Workspace, skip to Getting Started with Backupery for Slack Workspace.